China PICC in talks with AIG as buyer for $4 billion HK IPO

-HONG KONG China's PICC Group is in talks with American International Group Inc (AIG.N) and others to become cornerstone investors for its planned listing worth up to $4 billion, in what will be Hong Kong's biggest IPO in two years.
+HONG KONG Chinese state-owned insurer PICC Group is in talks with American International Group Inc (AIG.N) and others to become cornerstone investors for its planned Hong Kong listing worth up to $4 billion, in what will be the city's biggest IPO in two years.

 People's Insurance Company of China Group (PICC), one of the country's largest insurers, is also holding discussions with French reinsurer Scor (SCOR.PA), China Life Insurance Co Ltd (2628.HK) (601628.SS) and Chinese state utility State Grid Corp STGRD.UL among others for cornerstone stakes, Thomson Reuters publication IFR reported, citing sources.